reggiebain/reviews-analyzer/modeling_and_results/README.md

 #### 2. Gibberish Classifier
 - We created a model that classifies gibberish reviews from non-gibberish/meaningless reviews.
 The model was trained on Amazon product review data and then deployed on our Coursera review set.
 - The most important NLP features included whether or not the language of the review could be detected, the entropy of the review, the word count, and the ngram coherence.
+- Our model showed significant improvement over all of the baselines we chose, consistently having much higher recall on identifying the true gibberish reviews.
+The model also showed a 533.3% increase in performance over a baseline where we only used whether we could detect the language to classify a review as gibberish.
 - The classifier tended to over classify short reviews that didn't contain a lot of meaning as "gibberish" and we raised the prediction threshold to help aleviate this error in deployment.

 #### 3. Sentiment Analyzer
 - We created several models that predict the sentiment of course reviews better than various baseline models using several appraoches.
 - Our first appraoch utilized classical NLP features and ML techniques including embeddings, n-grams, and polarity (leveraging VADER).
 We saw a 60.5% performance increase on the balanced (between positive/negative) dataset of reviews and an 8.2% improvement over baseline in the unbalanced dataset.
 - We also tried fine-tuning a pre-trained transformer model `distilbert-base-uncased` to predict sentiment, which worked quite well.
 In the balanced dataset, it showed an 80.4% increase in F1 score from the baseline and a 117% increase over the out-of-the-box distilbert model.
 In the unbalanced dataset, it showed 5.4% increase in F1 score over the baseline and 177% increase over the out-of-the-box model.
 - Additionally, all of these improvements came with just 1 epoch of training (which was limited using a free tier of Kaggle GPUs).

+## Future Work
+- Going forward, we need to continue to fine tune our Gibberish classifier focusing particularly on edge cases such as long strings of real words arranged in random, meaningless order.
+- We also would like to train the gibberish model on a much larger (1-2 orders of magnitude) set of labeled truly gibberish reviews.
+This could be achieved by hand labeling a few hundred/thousand reviews and/or generating gibberish of specified structure using an LLM.
+- For our sentiment analyzer, we need to find more training data with a much (1-2 orders of magnitude) larger set of explicitly negative reviews of varying length and structure.
+- For actual deployment, the fine tuning of a pre-trained neural network will likely outperform any of our classical feature based approaches.
+So, we'd like to train for many more epochs (50+ or however many needed until validation performance dips).